apache/flink/docs/dev/table/tableApi.md

 The Scala Table API is enabled by importing `org.apache.flink.api.scala._` and `org.apache.flink.table.api.scala._`.

 The following example shows how a Scala Table API program is constructed.
-Table fields are referenced using Scala's String interpolation using a dolar character (`$`).
+Table fields are referenced using Scala's String interpolation using a dollar character (`$`).

 {% highlight scala %}
 import org.apache.flink.api.scala._